 The best integrated Service, Dispatch and Construction software available.
 With Bluegrass Software Solutions, you can better manage your Service and Installation Departments by:

 Bluegrass Software Solutions has been designed to meet the needs of all types of contractors.
-Whether you are a General Contractor, Heavy Highway, Trade or Specialty Contractor, our software has a solution for your management and operational needs.
+Whether you are a General Contractor, Heavy Highway, Trade or Specialty Contractor, this software has a solution for your management and operational needs.

 Two lead support persons – Sue Hill / Owner/Developer of Bluegrass and extremely familiar with your industry and Judy Opperman / Software Specialist who has been an end user and support/training tech for almost 20 years with Bluegrass.
 Eight regularly assigned Bluegrass technical and programming staff in addition to contracted specialty assistance when needed.
-We are not the typical 9 to 5 company.
-We pride ourselves on being available when you have a critical issue arise and are just a phone call or email away.
-We offer our cell phone numbers to ensure you get a response no matter the day or time.
-You do not get a message that says “you are 40 minutes away from being helped”

 Most often within your stated budget.
 Getting Started Software Packages as low as $10,000 and you can add additional users and modules at any time as your business expands.
 Onsite Training available for $1,250 per day plus expenses.
 Telephone Training available for $125 per hour.
 Annual Support Agreement based on 18% of purchase price.
 Prerecorded webinars on specific task and manuals are included as part of your support agreement.
 Total package purchase or Cloud subscription is determined upon understanding your specific needs and requirements.
 The contents of your purchase are negotiated at that time.
 Bluegrass provides three options to operate software.